huggingface/peft/docs/source/developer_guides/checkpoint.md

 Let's break this down:

-- By default, for BERT models, we apply LoRA to the `query` and `value` layers of the attention module.
-This is why we see `attention.self.query` and `attention.self.value` in the key names for each layer.
+- By default, for BERT models, LoRA is applied to the `query` and `value` layers of the attention module.
+This is why you see `attention.self.query` and `attention.self.value` in the key names for each layer.
-- LoRA decomposes the weights into two low rank matrices, `lora_A` and `lora_B`.
-This is why we see `lora_A` and `lora_B` in the key names.
+- LoRA decomposes the weights into two low-rank matrices, `lora_A` and `lora_B`.
+This is where `lora_A` and `lora_B` come from in the key names.
-- These LoRA matrices are implemented as `nn.Linear` layers, thus the parameters are stored in the `.weight` attribute (`lora_A.weight`, `lora_B.weight`).
+- These LoRA matrices are implemented as `nn.Linear` layers, so the parameters are stored in the `.weight` attribute (`lora_A.weight`, `lora_B.weight`).
-- By default, we don't apply LoRA to the embedding layer of the BERT model, therefore there are _no entries_ for `lora_A_embedding` and `lora_B_embedding`.
+- By default, LoRA isn't applied to BERT's embedding layer, so there are _no entries_ for `lora_A_embedding` and `lora_B_embedding`.
 - The keys of the `state_dict` always start with `"base_model.model."`.
-The reason for that is that in PEFT, we wrap the base model inside a tuner-specific model (`LoraModel` in this case), which itself is wrapped in a general PEFT model (`PeftModel`).
+The reason is that, in PEFT, we wrap the base model inside a tuner-specific model (`LoraModel` in this case), which itself is wrapped in a general PEFT model (`PeftModel`).
 For this reason, these two prefixes are added to the keys.
-When converting to the PEFT format, it is thus required to add these prefixes.
+When converting to the PEFT format, it is required to add these prefixes.

 <Tip>